alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 export { TYPE }
 ```

-Now that I've scaffolded a few global styles, it's time to start on the fun part: building the components 🔨!
+Now that I've scaffolded a few global styles, it's time to build the components 🔨!

 ### First Component